andyatkinson/andyatkinson.github.io/consulting.md

 <summary>My Qualifications</summary>
   <ul>
 <li>More than 12 years of professional Ruby on Rails experience as a full-time employee (FTE) individual contributor (IC) engineer, most recently at a Staff level (<a href="https://www.linkedin.com/in/andyatkinson/">LinkedIn profile</a>), at Microsoft, Groupon, LivingSocial, and Fountain.</li>
+<li>I’ve written a bestselling book 📚 <a href="https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/">High Performance PostgreSQL for Rails</a>, published by Pragmatic Programmers in 2024, with more than 1000 copies sold while in Beta.</li>
 <li><a href="/speaking-opportunities">I've presented at multiple PostgreSQL events</a> including PGConf NYC and PGDay Chicago.
 I’ve presented at RailsConf 2022 related to performance, scalability, and maintainability with PostgreSQL and Rails.</li>
-<li>I’ve written a bestselling book 📚 <a href="https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/">High Performance PostgreSQL for Rails</a>, published by Pragmatic Programmers in 2024, with more than 1000 copies sold while in Beta.</li>
 </ul>
 </details>

 <details>
 <summary>Technical leadership of database operations</summary>
 <p>I’ve <a href="/blog/2023/08/17/postgresql-sfpug-table-partitioning-presentation">performed zero downtime online migrations of multi-terabyte PostgreSQL databases</a>, managing more than ten instances, and tables with billions of rows.
 I’ve used zero-downtime cutover techniques like dual writes, to perform application-level sharding for load distribution.</p>

-<p>I’ve worked on a Rails app serving 7500 requests/second (450K RPM) at an average response rate of 35ms.
+<p>I’ve worked on a Rails app serving 7500 requests/second (450K RPM) at an average response rate of 35ms, on AWS RDS.
 I’ve <a href="/blog/2023/08/28/saas-for-developers-gwen-shapira-postgresql-rails">spoken about this experience</a> and presented on it at <a href="/blog/2021/12/06/pgconf-nyc-2021">PGConf NYC 2021</a>.</p>
 </details>